SEO Website Redesign Checklist

 1. Define Your Website's Structure

-Plan your website's hierarchy, ensuring that your most important pages are easily accessible from the homepage.
+Plan your website's hierarchy so that your most important pages are easily accessible from the homepage.
 Use a clear and logical structure that reflects your business goals and user needs.
+Think about how a visitor would naturally navigate your site, and build the architecture around that.

 2. Create a URL Mapping Document

-This is a critical step in the redesign process.
+This is critical.
 For every page on your old website, map it to its corresponding page on the new [website](/blog/business-website-your-digital-foundation-2).
 If the URL is changing, document the old URL and the new URL.
-This will be used to create 301 redirects, which tell search engines that the page has moved permanently.
+This becomes your redirect blueprint — and you'll need it to preserve SEO equity.

 3. Optimize Your URLs

 Use descriptive keywords in your URLs, but keep them short and concise.
-Avoid using special characters or underscores.
-For example, instead of example.com/page-123, use example.com/keyword-phrase.
+Skip special characters or underscores.
+So instead of example.com/page-123, use example.com/keyword-phrase.
+The URL itself should tell you what the page is about.

 4. Consider a Flat Architecture

 A flat website architecture, where all pages are within a few clicks of the homepage, can improve crawlability and user experience.
-However, this may not be suitable for all websites, so consider your specific needs and goals.
+But this doesn't work for every site — consider your specific needs and goals before you commit to it.

 Key Insight: A well-planned website architecture and URL structure ensures that your website is easy to navigate for both users and search engines, contributing to improved SEO performance.